syncfusion-content/maui-docs/MAUI/Expander/getting-started.md

 The [Expanding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Expander.SfExpander.html#Syncfusion_Maui_Expander_SfExpander_Expanding) event will be triggered when the expander control is being expanded.It can cancel expansion with [ExpandingAndCollapsingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Expander.ExpandingAndCollapsingEventArgs.html) that contains the following property:

-* `Cancel`: Indicates that the expansion or collapse action should be cancelled.
+* `Cancel`: Indicates that the expansion or collapse action should be canceled.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}